Lettuce: Production

-In 2020, world production of lettuce (report combined with chicory) was 28 million tonnes, with China alone producing 14.3 million tonnes or 52% of the world total (see table).
+In 2023, world production of lettuce (report combined with chicory) was 28 million tonnes, with China alone accounting for 53% of the total (table).

 Lettuce is the only member of the genus Lactuca to be grown commercially.

-Although China is the top world producer of lettuce, the majority of the crop is consumed domestically.
-Spain is the world's largest exporter of lettuce, with the US ranking second.
+Markets

 Western Europe and North America were the original major markets for large-scale lettuce production.
 By the late 1900s, Asia, South America, Australia and Africa became more substantial markets.
 Different locations tended to prefer different types of lettuce, with butterhead prevailing in northern Europe and Great Britain, romaine in the Mediterranean and stem lettuce in China and Egypt.
 By the late 20th century, the preferred types began to change, with crisphead, especially iceberg, lettuce becoming the dominant type in northern Europe and Great Britain and more popular in western Europe.
 In the US, no one type predominated until the early 20th century, when crisphead lettuces began gaining popularity.
 After the 1940s, with the development of iceberg lettuce, 95 percent of the lettuce grown and consumed in the US was crisphead lettuce.
 By the end of the century, other types began to regain popularity and eventually made up over 30 percent of production.
 Stem lettuce was first developed in China, where it remains primarily cultivated.

 In the early 21st century, bagged salad products increased in the lettuce market, especially in the US where innovative packaging and shipping methods prolonged freshness.

-In the United States in 2013, California (71%) and Arizona (29%) produced nearly all of the country's fresh head and leaf lettuce, with head lettuce yielding $9,400 of value per acre and leaf lettuce yielding $8,000 per acre.
+In the United States in 2022, lettuce was the main vegetable ingredient in salads, and was the most consumed among leaf vegetables; its market was about 20% of all vegetables, with Romaine and iceberg having about equal sales.
+Some 85% of the lettuce consumed in the United States in 2022 was produced domestically.